-Our intention is on one hand to facilitate the dialogue between Romanian oncology specialists from Romania and diaspora, and on the other hand, to create a Romanian oncology translational research platform for information and ideas exchange between basic science researchers and oncology clinicians with the goal of developing, in the immediate future, research projects of mutual interest.
+Our intention is on one hand to facilitate the dialogue between romanian oncology specialists and diaspora, and on the other hand, to create an oncology translational research platform for information and ideas exchange between basic science researchers and oncology clinicians with the goal of developing, in the immediate future, research projects of mutual interest.

 Your presence to this symposium is highly appreciated.
 We specifically invite you to interact with our guest speakers and ask a lot of questions.
 Interaction is our main goal so please don’t be shy, all questions are welcome!

 The official language of the symposium is Romanian.